yuanchenyang/personal-website/blog/_posts/2026-05-01-automatic-theorem-proving.md

 I think this theorem is a useful benchmark for automated proof development because it has the following properties:

-1. Its involves elementary objects (polynomials, vector spaces, inner products, first- and second-order optimality conditions) that are easy to state using Lean and mathlib
+1. It involves elementary objects (polynomials, vector spaces, inner products, first- and second-order optimality conditions) that are easy to state using Lean and mathlib
 2. The theorem statement can be written concisely into Lean, and verifying the